What is Unit?

 XXXIX = 10 + 10 + 10 + (10 – 1) = 30 + 9 = 39

-Important rules for forming roman numbers
+Important rules to form roman numbers

 - Symbols V, L and D are never repeated.